 - Battery-powered e-assist bikes are accepted as long as the bike and its attachments do not exceed the weight limit of 50 pounds per rack slot.
 If your battery is removable you can carry it onto the bus to reduce the bike’s weight.

 - Remember - safety always comes first.
 Never step into the street side of the bus.

 - Have your bike ready to go as the bus approaches.

 - Remove water bottles, pumps or other items that might fall off your bike during a trip.

 - Your bicycle must be no larger than 80 inches long or 48 inches high.
-No motorized bikes allowed.
+No GAS-POWERED bikes allowed.

-- Bikes with child carriers or other bulky attachments cannot be accomodated because of limited space.
+- Bikes with child carriers or other bulky attachments cannot be accommodated because of limited space.

 - Riders are also responsible for loading and unloading their own bikes.
-If necessary, a bus driver can give you assistance.
 Bikes are not allowed inside the bus.